 Early supporters of Acadia National Park donated land to preserve and protect the diverse landscape of the rugged Maine coast.
 Established in 1916, the park features tide pools, wetlands, boreal forests, and the tallest mountain on the U.S. Atlantic seaboard.
 Today, visitors come to hike granite peaks, bike historic carriage roads, enjoy freshwater and saltwater activities — and take in the spectacular scenery.

 About the Acadia National Park Poster

 The Acadia National Park Poster measures 13″ x 19″ and is an original work by Robert Decker.
-The poster is based on a photograph he took on a 10,000 mile cross-country road trip in 1977.
+This WPA travel poster is based on a photograph he took on a 10,000 mile cross-country road trip in 1977.
 It features the iconic Bass Harbor Head Lighthouse, which is located at the southern-most part of Acadia National Park.
 The posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
-From start to finish, each poster is 100% American Made.
+From start to finish, each WPA travel poster is 100% American Made.